bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 BigchainDB is modelled around *assets*, and *inputs* and *outputs* are the mechanism by which control of an asset is transferred.

 Amounts of an asset are encoded in the outputs of a transaction, and each output may be spent separately.
-In order to spend an output, it's `conditions` must be met, by an `input` that provides corresponding `fulfillments`.
+In order to spend an output, the output's `conditions` must be met by an `input` that provides corresponding `fulfillments`.
 Each output may be spent exactly once, by a single input.

 .. note::

     This document (and various places in the BigchainDB documentation and code) talks about control of an asset in terms of *owners* and *ownership*.
-The language is chosen to represent the most common use cases, but in some more complex scenarios, it is not accurate to say that the output is owned by the controllers of those public keys, only that those are the public keys associated with the ability to fulfill the output.
+The language is chosen to represent the most common use cases, but in some more complex scenarios, it may not be accurate to say that the output is owned by the controllers of those public keys–it would only be correct to say that those public keys are associated with the ability to fulfill the output.
 Also, depending on the use case, the entity controlling an output via a private key may not be the legal owner of the asset in the corresponding legal domain.
 However, since we aim to use language that is simple to understand and covers the majority of use cases, we talk in terms of *owners* of an output that have the ability to *spend* that output.

 In the most basic case, an output may define a **simple signature condition**, which gives control of the output to the entity controlling a corresponding private key.

-A more complex condition can be composed by using n of the above conditions as inputs to an m-of-n threshold condition (a logic gate which outputs TRUE iff m or more inputs are TRUE).
+A more complex condition can be composed by using n of the above conditions as inputs to an m-of-n threshold condition (a logic gate which outputs TRUE if and only if m or more inputs are TRUE).
 If there are n inputs to a threshold condition:
 * 1-of-n is the same as a logical OR of all the inputs
 * n-of-n is the same as a logical AND of all the inputs

 For example, one could create a condition requiring m (of n) signatures before their asset can be transferred.

-One can also put different weights on the inputs to threshold condition, along with a threshold that the weighted-sum-of-inputs must pass for the output to be TRUE.
+One can also put different weights on the inputs to a threshold condition, along with a threshold that the weighted-sum-of-inputs must pass for the output to be TRUE.
 Weights could be used, for example, to express the number of units of an asset that someone controls.

 The (single) output of a threshold condition can be used as one of the inputs of other threshold conditions.
 This means that one can combine threshold conditions to build complex logical expressions, e.g. (x OR y) AND (u OR v).